List of Totally Spies! episodes

 The animated television series Totally Spies! follows the adventures of three Beverly Hills teenage girls—Sam, Clover, and Alex—who work as secret agents on missions to save the world, involving real locations and some fictional ones.
-The series comprises six seasons divided into 156 episodes.
+The series comprises seven seasons divided into 182 episodes.
 Framing each episode is a side story in which the girls deal with high school life and its situations.
 Most of the episodes are self-contained.
 In season 3, also titled Totally Spies!
 Undercover, the three girls share a villa, and at the end of that season, they are promoted to super spies in the organization and are referred to as such for season 4.
 Season 5 follows the girls' adventures as they continue onto university.

-Totally Spies! premiered on November 3, 2001, on ABC Family (now Freeform).
+Totally Spies! premiered on November 3, 2001, on Fox Family (subsequently known as ABC Family, now called Freeform).
 It later premiered in Europe on channels such as Germany's ProSieben, France's TF1 and the United Kingdom's Channel 4 during the spring of 2002.
-The show was moved to Cartoon Network on July 7, 2003 where it enjoyed much success, and continued airing for a total of five seasons until 2009.
+The show was moved to Cartoon Network on July 7, 2003, where it enjoyed much success, and continued airing for a total of five seasons until 2009.
 It spawned a feature film Totally Spies!
 The Movie and a spin-off series The Amazing Spiez!.